XiaHaochong98/Cradle_OSWorld/README.md

 runner.py is the entry point to run an agent.
 Currently not working code, just an introductory sample.

+To install the videosubfinder for gather information module:

+Download the videosubfinder from https://sourceforge.net/projects/videosubfinder/ and extract the files into the res/tool/subfinder folder.

 ## General guidelines